ergonode/vuems/docs/content/en/cookbook-about.md

 ## Configuration

-We create a `config` directory and in it we create a `index.js` file that contains all the configurations.
+We create a `config` directory and in it we create an `index.js` file that contains all the configurations.

 > More information about [configuration](/module-config#main-configuration).